-Information submitted as part of a nomination will be reviewed as part of the evaluation.
+Information submitted as part of a nomination will be reviewed by a multi-agency team as part of the evaluation.
 Corroborating data will be solicited from resource agency staff on specific parcels.
 Information used in the evaluation process will include resource agency data on anadromous fish streams, marine mammal haulout areas, bald eagle nest locations, seabird colony locations, spruce bark beetle infestation maps, and any other pertinent information.
-Excon Valdez oil spill natural resources damage assessment studies and agency planning studies will also be reviewed.
+Exxon Valdez oil spill natural resources damage assessment studies and agency planning studies will also be reviewed.